 They talk much about themselves.
 They never ask for money straight away.
 They will form a “relationship” with you first and then ask to “meet” you but they don’t have the money to travel, or they have a severe medical condition but don’t have the money to pay for treatment.

 If you have met someone online and want to make sure that the address you have been given is valid, why not send flowers or some other small gift?
 The initial outlay is small and if it can’t be delivered, you have your answer.
 If it can be delivered, the gift will be well-received by your potential partner and will be money well-spent.

 Another scam to be aware of is someone who immediately asks for your email address.
 Once you give out your address, you are swamped by spam and never hear from that person again.
 It is tough to avoid this scam as email is your initial point of contact, but it might be a good idea to use an anonymous email account, such as Hotmail or go.com until you are confident that the person with whom you are communicating is genuine.

-The purpose of online dating is making new friends or searching for the soul mate.
+The purpose of online dating is to make new friends or searching for a soul mate.
 It is always recommended that you should communicate with local people and hardly with overseas people unless the overseas member comes from a reliable reference.

 It is always wise to guard your privacy while you have posted your profile on the net.
 It is never recommended to post your phone number or house land number online; you should give this information to a new friend either.

 It is always wise to depend on your gut instinct if something you can smell wrong it is still sensible to avoid the contact.
 However, these scams are more frequently experienced on free dating sites.